-MAT 213 Calculus I
+Calculus I

-A grade of C or above is required in this course.
-Prerequisite: A grade of C or above in MAT 102.
+Prerequisite: A grade of C or above in MAT 102

 This course provides an introduction to calculus, especially as it applies to business, economics, and the sciences.
 Topics presented include limits and continuity, techniques of differentiation, and exponential and logarithmic functions.
 Indefinite and definite integrals may also be covered.
 When possible, the computer will be used to enhance concept development.